-If sweet and feminine is your vibe, a perfectly ladylike dress is perfect for all daytime dates be it at a picnic or casual meetup at a pub.
+If sweet and feminine is your vibe, a ladylike floral dress is perfect for all daytime dates, be it at a picnic or casual meetup at a pub.
 Something that screams relaxed and fun, florals are key.
 Zimmerman and Steele are big winners in this category.
 Minis, midis or maxis are entirely appropriate.
-This style works well with the more conservative and traditional guy.
+This style works well with the more conservative and traditional person.
 Here are a selection of looks available to hire at The Volte.

 The Effortlessly Cool Date

 Creating an ubercool mystique is tough, especially if you want to appear effortless.
-Generally I would attempt this style after a few dates as it is slightly less feminine but different types of guys require different outfits.
-Someone more creative and less conservative might appreciate the look (guys in advertising have responded well to this look).
-Or someone more fashion savvy but let’s be honest, most of those guys are gay so straight men rarely fit into this category.
+Generally I would attempt this style after a few dates as it is slightly more relaxed.
+Someone more creative and less conservative might appreciate the look.
 My way of achieving this style in a super easy way?
 A graphic logo tee and skinny leg jeans.
 Paired with some cool accessories and heels or trainers, this look screams effortless cool.
 Add a leather jacket, outfit completed.
 One could always insert some animal print in there to mix things up for a bit more of an edgy rock’n’roll look.
-Take a look at some of our suggestions to pull off this look, all available at the Volte.
+Take a look at some of our suggestions to pull off this look, all available at The Volte.